nonnenmacher/fof/docs/manual/en-US/chapters/xmlforms/form.md

 * **show_link** if true, adds a link around each item based on the "url" attribute (default false)

 This element has `<option>` sub-elements defining the available options.
 Please consult Joomla!'s own element of the same type for more information.

+Since FOF 2.1.0 we allow you to use a programmatically generated data source instead of the hard-coded `<option>` tags.
+This can be used when you need your code to generate options based on some configuration data, data from the database and so on.
+You do that by supplying the name of a PHP class and a static method on that class which returns the data.
+The data must be returned in an indexed array where the key is the key of the drop-down list item and the value is the description (translation key or string).
+You may also use a simple array containing indexed arrays by using the `source_key` and `source_value` attributes.

+The relevant attributes are:

+* **source_file** (optional) The PHP file which provides the class and method.
+It is given in the pseudo-URL format e.g. `admin://components/com_foobar/helpers/mydata.php` or `site://components/com_foobar/helpers/mydata.php` for a file relative to the administrator or site root directory respectively.
+* **source_class** (required) The name of the PHP class to use, e.g. `FoobarHelperMydata`
+* **source_method** (required) The static method of the PHP class to use, e.g. `getSomeFoobarData`
+* **source_key** (optional) If you are using an array of indexed arrays, this is the key of the indexed array that contains the key of the drop-down option.
+* **source_key** (optional) If you are using an array of indexed arrays, this is the key of the indexed array that contains the value (description) of the drop-down option.
+* **source_translate** (optional) By default all values are being translated, i.e. fed through JText::_().
+If you don't want that, set this attribute to "false".

 ### media